-- (A) No sign shall be located within a one thousand (1,000) foot radius of any other outdoor advertising sign. - (B) No sign shall be located within two thousand (2,000) feet of an interchange or intersection at grade along the Interstate system or other freeways.
-(Measured from the nearest point of the intersection of the main traveled way and the entrance or exit traveled way). - (C) No sign shall be located within five hundred (500) feel of any non-interstate intersection at grade.
+- (A) No sign shall be located within a two thousand (2,000) foot radius of any other outdoor advertising sign.
+The distance shall be measured radially. - (B) No sign shall be located within three thousand (3,000) feet of an interchange or intersection at grade along the Interstate system or other freeways.
+(Measured from the nearest point of the intersection of the main traveled way and the entrance or exit traveled way).
+The distance shall be measured radially. - (C) No sign shall be located within one thousand (1,000) feel of any non-interstate intersection at grade.
+The distance shall be measured radially. - (D) Such signs shall be a minimum of one thousand feet (1,000) from any residential zoning district or residentially developed property, whether within the jurisdiction limits of the County or not.
+The distance shall be measured radially from the proposed sign location to the nearest point of the residential district or property.